dinhomathias/Amc/Transition-guide-to-Version-12.0.md

  * it will be a list with a single match for `it` if it's forwarded but not a command.
  * it will be a list of two matches.
 The first one will be `test` and the second one `it`.
 Note that in the last case, the order is the order that the filters were executed in, and not necessarily left to right.

+Also note that `context.match` is a shortcut for `context.matches[0]`.
+Very useful when you are only interested in the first match.